Table of Contents

 Upper Body Push (Chest & Shoulders)

-How: Hold just outside shoulder width.
-You’ll press the bar over your head, while keeping your back from going into a dramatic arch.
+- Smith Shoulder Press (Delts, triceps): Hold just outside shoulder width.
+Press the bar over your head, while keeping your back from going into a dramatic arch.

-How: Adjust pulleys to chest height (for standard) or slightly low/high for angle variations.
+- Cable Chest Fly (Chest): Adjust pulleys to chest height.
 Hug a tree, slight elbow bend, big chest squeeze.

 Upper Body Pull (Back & Biceps)